Markay12/PythonDataAnalysisDocs/README.md

 ## Predictions

-Now that regression coeffecients have been established, we can take time to understand them and place them within a function for given amount of study time.
+Now that regression co-effecients have been established, we can take time to understand them and place them within a function for given amount of study time.

 ```Python
 # Define a function based on our regression coefficients